spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-integrate-and-use-precise-decimal-numbers.md

 ---
-title: HowTo - Integrate and use Precise Decimal Numbers
+title: "HowTo: Integrate and use precise decimal numbers"
 description: Use the guide to install and work with precise decimal numbers in arithmetic, casting, rounding, comparing operations.
 Learn how they work with transfer objects
 last_updated: Jun 16, 2021
 template: howto-guide-template